 But fortunately, Clooney said that it isn't all about taking a look at our depressing future.
 “I wanted it to be about redemption in a way,” he said.
 “I wanted there to be some hopefulness in a fairly bleak story about the end of mankind.”

-“The Midnight Sky” will premiere on Netflix on December 23.
+“The Midnight Sky” will premiere in select theaters and on Netflix on December 23.